Thai National Parks

 Eat

-There are many restaurants in the park; Kew Mae Pan Trail, Two Chedis, Hmong Market east from headquarters, Wachirathan Waterfall and a few others.
-There is also a cafe at the summit and few other spots in the park.
+There are several restaurants and food stalls throughout the park, including at Kew Mae Pan Trail, the Two Chedis area, Hmong Market east of the headquarters, Wachirathan Waterfall, and a few other locations.
+There is also a café at the summit and at several additional viewpoints within the park.

 Phone(s)